 3.2.3 Primer ID filtration with minimum number of sequences

-“PCR and sequencing errors in the sequences can be resolved using multiple reads over a given base” (Jabara et al., 2011).
-As sequences with same primer and Primer ID in a sample originate from same template viral RNA sequence, error in one sequence can be corrected in reference to other sequences.
-Therefore, more than one sequence with same primer, MID and Primer ID tags is required.
-User has an option to select a minimum number of sequences that have same primer, MID and Primer ID tags.

-The default minimum number of sequences is 3.
-The algorithm discards all the sequence reads if the number of sequences in the group containing same information tags is less than the user defined minimum sequences (Figure 3.4 in blue color).
+PCR and sequencing errors in the sequences can be resolved using multiple reads over a given base (Jabara et al., 2011).
+As sequences with the same Primer ID in a sample originate from the same template viral RNA sequence, an error in one sequence relative to all others from the same template can be attributed to PCR or sequencing error and will be removed by the generation of a consensus sequence from all sequences with the same Primer ID.
+The recommended minimum number of sequences for consensus sequence generation is 3 (Jabara et al., 2011) and this is the default setting in PIDA.
+The user may, however, set this value to a user-defined threshold.
+Only primer IDs with a number of representative sequences greater than, or equal to, the defined minimum are passed through for subsequent analysis (Figure 3.4 in blue color).

 3.2.4 Quality trimming

 Quality trimming is an optional step in the algorithm.
-If user selects the trimming option, the algorithm calls quality trimming tools to quality trim the non-discarded sequences.
-Quality trimming may change the sequence length.
-Therefore, the algorithm repeats section 3.2.2 and 3.2.3 (Figure 3.4 in black color).
+If the user selects the trimming option, the algorithm uses QTrim to quality trim the non-discarded sequence reads.
+As quality trimming can change the sequence length once it is complete the PIDA algorithm repeats the previous two steps of the process to ensure that the quality trimmed reads are of a sufficient length and quantity for consensus sequence generation (Figure 3.4 in black).

 3.2.5 Binning

-The information tags for each sequence are collected from the sequence id.
+The sequence information tags for each sequence are collected from the sequence id.
 Sequences with same information tags are binned together and saved in a file.
 This creates a number of files that is equal to the number of unique combinations of primer, MID and Primer ID tags (Figure 3.4 in purple color).

 3.2.6 Generating a Consensus Sequence

-Sequences binned together in a file with the same primer, MID and Primer ID tags are aligned using a multiple sequence alignment tool called MAFFT (Katoh et al., 2005; Katoh et al., 2002; Katoh and Toh, 2008, 2010).
-A consensus sequence is generated adding the bases that occur the most at a given position in the alignment (Figure 3.4 in Sky blue color).
+Sequences binned together in a file with the same primer, MID and Primer ID tags are aligned to each other using MAFFT (Katoh et al., 2005; Katoh et al., 2002; Katoh and Toh, 2008, 2010).
+A consensus sequence is generated from the resulting alignment by calling nucleotide that occurs most frequently at each position in the alignment (Figure 3.4 in Sky blue color).
 In case of ties in frequency between two or more bases at a position, an ambiguous base representing the bases is added to the consensus sequence.
 To avoid large number of ties, users can choose an odd number as a minimum number of sequences.
 This is a reason that the default minimum number of sequences for consensus sequence generation is 3.

+3.2.7 Test datasets

-Two datasets (Run1 and Run2), each containing four HIV infected patients, are obtained from a study to analyze vaccine response in HIV subtype C (The result will be published elsewhere).
-Four amplicons env, gag54, gag472, and nef23 are amplified using subtype C specified primers associated to a unique Primer ID.
+Two datasets (described here as Run1 and Run2) were generated by our collaborators (Prof Carolyn Williamson’s research group, University of Cape Town) using the primer ID approach and were used here to evaluate PIDA.
+Each dataset comprised one sequencing run (Roche/454 Junior plate) containing data from four HIV infected patients from a study to analyze vaccine response in HIV subtype C (the results from this study do not comprise part of this thesis and will be published elsewhere).
+For each patient, four amplicons covering one region in the envelope gene (env), two regions of gag (gag54, gag472) and one region in the nef gene (nef23) were amplified using subtype C specific primers with each primer used in the cDNA generation step associated with a unique Primer ID.
+Amplicons for each patient were tagged using a unique MID and sequence data was generated using one Roche/454 Junior plate for each dataset.

 3.3 Result